simonwisdom/lab/readme.md

 [LLM Web Parser](https://lab.simonwisdom.com/url-parse) - Analyze a list of URLs with an LLM

+[Sitemap Finder](https://lab.simonwisdom.com/sitemap) - Find sitemaps for a website and extract the URLs

 [Mkdocs to Markdown](https://lab.simonwisdom.com/mkdocs-to-markdown) - Convert a MkDocs site to Markdown

 [LLM Widget](https://lab.simonwisdom.com/llm-widget) - A static widget to message multiple LLM providers